Syrian opposition (2011–2024): Territorial control

-Turkish-Controlled territories and territories controlled by the Syrian Interim Government
+Interim Government

 In April 2015, after the Second Battle of Idlib, the interim seat of the Syrian Interim Government was proposed to be Idlib, in the Idlib Governorate.
 However, this move was rejected by the al-Nusra Front and Ahrar al-Sham-led Army of Conquest, which between them controlled Idlib.
 According to the Syrian National Coalition, in 2017 there were 404 opposition-aligned local councils operating in villages, towns, and cities controlled by rebel forces.
-In 2016, the Syrian Interim Government became established within the Turkish Controlled areas.
+In 2016, the Syrian Interim Government became established within the Turkish-controlled areas.

-Territories governed by the Salvation Government
+Salvation Government

-The Salvation Government extends authority mostly in the Idlib Governorate.
+The Salvation Government extends authority in Idlib, Aleppo, Hama, Homs, and the coastal regions of Northwestern Syria.

 Al-Tanf Garrison

-The Syrian Free Army maintains the al-Tanf Garrison.
-Due to this garrison being inside an American De-Escalation zone, the garrison is not often attacked, nor does it often attempt to expand its territory.
+The Al-Tanf Garrison controls the city of Palmyra and surrounding areas near the Al-Tanf military base.

+Southern Front

+The Southern Front controls areas on the border with Jordan and the Golan Heights, including all of the Daraa Governorate and part of the Quneitra Governorate.

 Recognition and foreign relations

-The foreign relations of the Syrian Opposition refers to the external relations of the self-proclaimed oppositional Syrian Arab Republic, which sees itself as the genuine Syria.
-The region of control of Syrian opposition affiliated groups is not well defined.
-The Turkish government recognizes Syrian opposition as the genuine Syrian Arab Republic and hosts several of its institutions on its territory.
-The seat of Syria in the Arab League is reserved for the Syrian opposition since 2014, but not populated.